 Outgoing Board Members

-Organization, amount requested, short description of project, link to their online resources
+Organization, short description of project, amount requested, BLF Board recommendation for funding, and link to the group's online resources.

 Common Ground - Cindy Nord Center for Renewal

-Healthy snacks for summer campers & garden play area
+Healthy snacks for summer campers & garden explore and play area materials

 https://commongroundcenter.org